isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 The backend runs on [http://localhost:8000](http://localhost:8000).

+## 🌍Global state management
+The main purpose of global state is to share a state among multiple components in order to avoid prop drilling.
+In this application we have implemented global state management using [Redux Toolkit](https://redux-toolkit.js.org) for the search field, dropdown menus and current page.
+A user can search for and filter kommuner, click on a kommune to view the details page, then go back to the search results and see that the values for search field, filter and page have persisted.

+We implemented the global states with Redux before fetching data from the backend, and therefore did not know that this could be done in the cache configuration with Apollo client.
+Although using Redux requires a bit more boilerplate code, it was quite simple to implement and works well with our  GraphQL backend.

 ## 🔎Search
 With the search field, the user can search for a kommune.
 Suggested kommuner based on the user inputs will be displayed on the main page.

 TODO: noe om hvordan dette fungerer.

 ### Sorting and filtering
 TODO: dette er implementert backend.
 (Hvorfor og hvordan?)
 Kobles opp mot verdier frontend.

-### Infinite scroll
+### Pagination
-TODO: infinite scroll implementasjon.
+The kommune cards are paginated, displaying 24 kommuner at a time.
+We chose this number since it is divisible by both 4, 3 and 2, making it compatible with the grid.
+The query for fetching kommuner is paginated, such that one can specify the number of elements per page and get the current page.
+This is implemented frontend by storing the current page in a global state, and setting the current page to 1 when the user updates the input fields.

 ### Detail view
 From the search results, a user can click into the details page of a kommune.
 This does a new query to fetch information about the given kommune based on id.
 The id is also displayed in the url for the details page `/kommune/:id`.

-## 🌍Global state management
-The main purpose of global state is to share a state among multiple components in order to avoid prop drilling.
-In this application we have implemented global state management using [Redux Toolkit](https://redux-toolkit.js.org) for the search field and dropdown menus.
-A user can search for and filter kommuner, click on a kommune to view the details page, then go back to the search results and see that the values for search field and filter values have persisted.

-We implemented the global states with Redux before fetching data from the backend, and therefore did not know that this could be done in the cache configuration with Apollo client.
-Although using Redux requires a bit more boilerplate code, it was quite simple to implement and works well with GraphQL.

 ## 💅Web accessibility